ribsthakkar/HierarchicalKarting/README.md

 all other methods in head-to-head races and more consistently adhered to the complex racing rules.
-Qualitatively, we observe the proposed controllers mimicking actions performed by expert human drivers such as shielding/blocking, overtaking, and long-term planning for delayed advantages.
+Qualitatively, we observe the proposed controllers mimicking actions performed by expert human drivers such as shielding/blocking, overtaking, coordination amongst teammates, and long-term planning for delayed advantages.
 We show that hierarchical planning for game-theoretic reasoning produces competitive behavior even when challenged with complex rules and constraints.

+To the best of our knowledge, this is the first project to study teamwork in the context of autonomous racing.
 ## Code Structure

 Our controller implementations all reside in the